 \subsection{The algebra of a left regular band}

+A general reference for algebras of finite monoids is~\cite{repbook}.
+Here we shall have to consider semigroup algebras.
+See~\cite[Chapter~5]{CP} or~\cite{oknisemigroupalgebra} for semigroup algebras.

 Fix a (finite) left regular band $B$ and a commutative ring with unit $\Bbbk$ for this subsection.
 The semigroup algebra $\Bbbk B$ is the free $\Bbbk$-module with basis $B$ and multiplication extending that of $B$.
 Formally, the product is given by Note that $\Bbbk B$ is not in general unital.
-Indeed, if $X$ is a finite set with at least two elements and we make $X$ into a left regular band via the \emph{left zero multiplication} , that is, by setting $xy=x$ for all $x\in X$, then $\Bbbk X$ is not unital.
+The most elementary example comes from \emph{left zero semigroups} .
+If $X$ is a finite set with at least two elements and we make $X$ into a left regular band via the \emph{left zero multiplication} , that is, by setting $xy=x$ for all $x\in X$, then $\Bbbk X$ is not unital.
 Indeed, for each $x\in X$, one has that and hence each element of $X$ is a right identity for $\Bbbk X$.
-It turns out, though, that $\Bbbk B$ does have a right identity (not necessarily unique) for each left regular band.
+A unital ring cannot have multiple right identities.
+It turns out, more generally, that $\Bbbk B$ does have a right identity (not necessarily unique) for each left regular band $B$.
 However, we shall see that $\Bbbk B$ can be unital even when $B$ is not a monoid.
 In particular, we shall characterize when $\Bbbk B$ is unital in terms of the poset structure on $B$.

+The \emph{trivial module} for $\Bbbk B$ is the module $\Bbbk$ with trivial action $bk=k$ for all $b\in B$ and $k\in \Bbbk$.
+Trivial modules play an important role in monoid cohomology.

 We first recall some basic results on the structure of the semigroup algebra $\Bbbk B$.
-These results can be found in~\cite{Saliola} for the case when $\Bbbk$ is a field and in~\cite{oldpaper} for general rings under the assumption that $B$ is a monoid.
+These results can be found in~\cite{Saliola} for the case when $\Bbbk$ is a field and in~\cite{oldpaper} for general commutative rings under the assumption that $B$ is a monoid.
 For completeness we reprove the results here for arbitrary finite left regular bands (not necessarily monoids).